 Episode 6 of Somos Season 1 starts this finale with the cartel driving up to the prison.
 The inmates, including Paquito, are handed weapons and sent out to join the ranks.
 This catches us up with the moments at the beginning of episode 1 as the guys burn down the brothel.

 Meanwhile, Julian makes it back in town.
 He greets Erika and prepares to see Armando.
-Well, Armando is out with Nancy and Samuel.
+Well, Armando is out with Nancy and Tom.
 As they drive through town, they come to a grinding halt when they notice the caravan of cartel members all armed to the teeth.
 Visibly spooked, the kids contemplate whether to just go home.

 Benjamin tries to settle in with Silverio but he’s worried.
 Cesar and the gang could come after him but equally as devastating is the possibility of them heading up to the ranch to find Isildro.